discretegames/runmany/README.md

 The obvious limitation of RunMany and the .many file format is that syntax highlighting and tooling like IntelliSense doesn't work.
 Making a VSCode extension that can syntax highlight .many files is definitely on my radar.

-# todo add to readme: spacing,!%%%| comment, prologue changes
+# todo add to readme: spacing,!%%%| comment, prologue changes, commented -> disabled